 Dr. Pitchford’s research and teaching interests include issues in higher education; contemporary British fiction; women’s studies and feminist theory; race, immigration and national identity; postmodern and postcolonial theory; and cultural studies.
 Her publications include articles on feminism and pornography; Black British writing; and the future of liberal arts education, among others.
 She is the author of the book, Tactical Readings: Feminist Postmodernism in the Novels of Kathy Acker and Angela Carter (Bucknell University Press).

 Dr. Behmand currently serves as Associate Vice President for Academic Affairs at Dominican University of California.
 She earned her MA and PhD in English and American Studies at the University of Dusseldorf, Germany, with minors in Medieval Studies and Political Science.
 She has been teaching in Dominican’s Department of Literature & Languages since 2007, with an affinity for specialty courses on 19th century women’s literature, Gothic novels, and world literature.
 In January of 2010, she was elected by her students as Dominican’s Teacher of the Year.
 During her tenure at Dominican, she has held a number of administrative positions: Director of Faculty Development, founding Director of First Year Experience "Big History," and Director of the General Education program.
 Dr. Behmand has published and presented widely on medieval Persian epics and passion plays, Big History pedagogy, curricular revision and faculty development.
-She is the creator and co-editor of the forthcoming book Teaching Big History to be published by UC Press in August 2014.
+She is the creator and co-editor of the forthcoming book Teaching Big History published by UC Press in 2014.